y-kusaka/cosmo-viewer/README.md

 # cosmo-viewer

 A Jupyter notebook for converting point cloud of segment data in .cosmo files to a .ply mesh.
 This reads atom and segment data of a .cosmo file (DMol3) and then converts to a common PLY format.
-You can read PLY files with Paraview for example.
+You can vizualize PLY files with Paraview and pyvista for example.

 ## Dependencies